Brightest Offers Enterprise Grade Security to Protect Your Data and Reduce Your Risk.

 In addition to ensuring strong controls within our application technology, architecture, and hosting provider ecosystem, we also take dedicated, diligent internal steps at Brightest to monitor and assess our security programs and effectiveness to mitigate any vulnerabilities or issues.
 That includes:

-• 24/7 application security and performance monitoring and log analysis using Sentry, NewRelic, Papertrail, and AWS
+• 24/7 application security and performance monitoring and log analysis using systems like Sentry, NewRelic, Papertrail, CloudWatch, and other systems

 • Routine vulnerability scanning